Only a registered voter can apply for a vote by proxy.

 What is proxy voting?

-Proxy voting means that if you aren't able to cast your vote in person, you can have someone you trust cast your vote for you.
+Proxy voting means that if you are not able to cast your vote in person, you can have someone you trust cast your vote for you.

 A person cannot be a proxy for more than two people at any one election, or referendum, unless they are a close relative.